Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Dog Clothes and Accessories

 Apart from getting a dog collar and harness, you might want to look into getting some dog clothes.
-Clothes, such as a dog hoodie, are not only fashionable but also functional.
+Clothes, such as a dog hoodie, are fashionable and functional.

-Another important purchase you might consider making is for the perfect dog harness.
+Another important purchase is the perfect dog harness.
 While collars are standard accessories, there are many reasons why dog harnesses are necessary.

 Health and Medical Requirements